3 Days in London Itinerary | The Perfect 72 Hours in London

 From the top of the London Eye, you will be able to see up to 25 miles per direction and enjoy views that cover the entire capital’s boundaries.

-The Big Ben, River Thames, Buckingham Palace, The Shard and Palace of Westminster are among the buildings to look out for when you visit the London Eye.
+Big Ben, the River Thames, Buckingham Palace, The Shard, and the Palace of Westminster are among the buildings to look out for when you visit the London Eye.

-One of my top tips for visiting the London Eye is to visit it during a nice day with the clear sky as if the sky is too gloomy/cloudy it is unlikely you’ll really get to see some of these iconic buildings in London and really appreciate how gorgeous London is as a city.
+One of my top tips for visiting the London Eye is to visit it on a nice day with a clear sky if the sky is too gloomy/cloudy it is unlikely you’ll really get to see some of these iconic buildings in London and really appreciate how gorgeous London is as a city.

 Big Ben

-Many people think that Big Ben is the tower where tourists visit, but it is actually the nickname for the bell inside the Elizabeth Tower.
+Many people think that Big Ben is the tower that tourists visit, but it is actually the nickname for the bell inside the Elizabeth Tower.

 Visitors are not allowed into the Elizabeth Tower, but you can see Big Ben which gives you a chance to enjoy the fantastic views of buildings around the tower.